 A list of approximate costs is located on the IRSC website at www.irsc.edu.
-Click Programs and then Health Science Meta Major.
-Click Respiratory Care and select Program Expenses.
+Click Programs and select Respiratory Care and select Program Expenses link.
 In addition to these costs, the candidate should allow for room, board, transportation and personal living expenses.
 Note that non-Florida resident tuition is a higher rate per credit hour, which will increase total fees accordingly.